ayumi-cloud/oc-security-module/README.md

 ### Plugin / App isolation

 This feature works the same way as Google's [Site Isolation](https://www.chromium.org/Home/chromium-security/site-isolation), in October II plugins and apps are sandboxed to prevent any malicious software spreading in the cms!
 This is the same way a sandbox program like [Sandboxie](https://www.sandboxie.com/) works.

+### Error Tracking

+In October II the events log section has been removed and upgraded.
+October II now uses Laravel's [Ignition](https://github.com/facade/ignition) for tracking errors.
+The package has been modified to add extra features to October II such as: Perform self diagnosis checks, added a code editor to the stack trace tab, allow downloading error reports via (`.csv` and `.json`), send reports and notifications to email clients, create error category tags, assign errors to individual developer team memebers, share the error report, lookup the error message to various platforms such as [Stack Overflow](https://stackoverflow.com/) and [Laracasts](https://laracasts.com/), show your migrations and their status and many more features.

 ## Reporting a Vulnerability